Message from the Ambassador of Japan to Belgium

-Last year, we celebrated the 150 Years of Friendship between Japan and Belgium and many commemorative events were organized in both countries.
+In 2016, we celebrated the 150 Years of Friendship between Japan and Belgium and many commemorative events were organized in both countries.
 Among those events, the State Visit by Their Majesties King Philippe and Queen Mathilde left a particularly deep impression.

 I combined my function as Director-General of the European Affairs Bureau of the Ministry of Foreign Affairs with the function of Head of Secretariat of the 150 Years of Friendship, which made me directly responsible for the Japanese-Belgian relations in Japan.
 This time, I wish to further promote Japanese-Belgian friendship relations here in Belgium.